kenperkins/typhoon/README.md

 The filename is used to date the article and to build a link to the article.

-The content of the file is formed by a metadata section and the article's body seperated by an empty line `/\n\n/`.
+The content of the file is formed by a metadata section and the article's body separated by an empty line `/\n\n/`.

 The only required metadata is `title`.
 Additional meta tags can be added and will be accessible in the templates.